 The cross casts its shadow over the church's mission as it moves toward God's universal triumph when Christ returns.
-Bauckham puts it well when he says that the cross is not only a critical test of the content of the church's witness but also a critical test of the form of the church's witness.
-As with Jesus, the church's witness will be a witness of nonconformity-a refusal to be coopted into the death-dealing powers of the dominant story.
-Moreover, it will be a noncoercive and suffering witness as it faces opposition and rejection.
+Bauckham puts it well when he says that the cross is not only a critical test of the content of the church's witness, but also a critical test of the form of the church's witness.
+Like Jesus the church's witness will be a witness of non-conformity-a refusal to be co-opted into the death-dealing powers of the dominant story.
+Moreover, it will be a non-coercive and suffering witness as it faces opposition and rejection.
 The church announces and embodies the final victory of God, a victory that remains hidden until the final day.
 It is a witness of hope that God will finally reveal that triumph, and every knee will bow and every tongue will confess that Jesus Christ is Lord.
-Until then the church's witness will take the form of Jesus' witness, whose power was manifest in love, weakness, and suffering.
+Until then the church's witness will take the form of Jesus' witness whose power was manifest in love, weakness and suffering.
+Bauckham correctly observes: